 Approval from Other Departments

-An application may be rejected if the required maps are not accurate or of sufficient detail or do not fulfill the Plan Requirements.
+A Site Plan may be rejected if the required maps are not accurate or of sufficient detail or do not fulfill the Plan Requirements.
 The City may then require the maps to be re-drawn by a Registered Surveyor and/or Registered Engineer.

 Approval of any use or activity required from any other state or local department, excluding the Building Department, shall be obtained and provided before any action is taken by the Plan Commission.

-SITE PLAN REVIEW/APPLICATION FEE
+SITE PLAN REVIEW FEE

 - Consultant/engineering: Actual Cost